-- (a) the extent of treatment prior to discharge; - (b) the location of the land application area and the sensitivity of the receiving environment: - (c) the method of distribution to and within the land application area following treatment; - (d) alternative options for managing the contaminants, including discharge to an alternative location or to a reticulated community sewerage system; - (e) the need for reserve land application areas; - site constraints, including geology, topography, slope, climate and presence of waterbodies or structures; - (g) relevant guidelines and standards; and - (h) potential cumulative effects.
+- (bc) the method of distribution to and within the land application area following treatment: - (de) alternative options for managing the contaminants, including discharge to an alternative location or to a reticulated community sewerage system; - (ed) the need for reserve land application areas; - (fe) site constraints, including geology, topography, slope, climate and presence of waterbodies or structures; - (gf) relevant guidelines and standards; and - (hg) potential cumulative effects.

 The matters listed in this policy are relevant to the consideration of any discharge permit application under Policy 16.3.3 above.
 Each matter can influence the design of a wastewater management system and the suitability of the system to the site conditions and constraints.
-In this way, (a) to (h) help to ensure that land application areas are sized to accommodate the volume of liquid waste to be discharged and that the liquid waste is discharged evenly over the land application area.
+In this way, (a) to (gh) help to ensure that land application areas are sized to accommodate the volume of liquid waste to be discharged and that the liquid waste is discharged evenly over the land application area.
 A variety of standards and guidelines exist for the discharge of contaminants to land, providing a useful reference to help assess the appropriateness of proposed wastewater management systems.
 For the discharge of human effluent, the AS/NZS 1547:2012 standard should be used to assess the on-site wastewater management system.